JuliaGraphics/Luxor.jl/docs/src/examples.md

 ```
 ![background](assets/figures/circle-dots.png)

-The `@draw` macro is useful if you work in Juno or Jupyter and don't need to save work in files.
-It creates a PNG format drawing in memory, rather than saved in a file.
-It's displayed in the plot pane or the next cell.
+The `@draw` macro is useful if you work in Juno/VS Code IDEs
+or a notebook environment such as Jupyter or Pluto and
+don't need to save work in files.
+It creates a PNG format
+drawing in memory, rather than saved in a file.
+It's
+displayed in the plot pane or the next cell.

 ```julia
 @draw begin